openshift/enhancements/enhancements/dns/coredns-egressfirewall-integration.md

 #### Cons of gRPC connection between OVN-K and CoreDNS

-* The `EgressFirewallDNSName` CR works as a common knowledge base for the CoreDNS pods and OVN-K master.
+* The `DNSNameResolver` CR works as a common knowledge base for the CoreDNS pods and OVN-K master.
 Without it, the CoreDNS pods and OVN-K have to independently store the same information.
 Since a DNS lookup request is handled by one CoreDNS pod, the updated IP information will only be available to that CoreDNS pod.
 Thus there should be a way for the CoreDNS pods to share this information amongst each other.
 * If the CoreDNS pods does not store the IP information of the DNS names, then whenever there is a DNS lookup for a DNS name used in an EgressFirewall rule,